mbhall88/TAC3_Presentation/content/home/executive-summary.md

 # Presentation Overview

 1. What have I been doing for the last 12 months?
 2. **Executive Summary**
-2. Progress Report
+3. Progress Report
-3. Publication Strategy
-4. Training and Development
+4. Discussion

 ---